ucsb-cs56-projects/cs56-games-pong/README.md

   When the ball is stopped, Press the spacebar to activate motion.
   Try to not let the ball hit your side of the screen or you will lose a life.
   The player who wins the round, receives the total number of hits added to their score.
   Each Player has 3 lives.
+However, there is a red square in the middle of the screen at beginning of each game.
+The player who hits the square with the ball will automatically gain a life, and the square will disappear from there.
   The Winner is whoever has the most lives at the end, their name will be prompted.
   If their score is in the top 5 of the High Score, then it will be saved to the High Score.